LSB: Local Self-Balancing MCMC in Discrete Spaces: Experiments

 \section{Experiments}

-} Firstly, we analyze samplers' performance on the 2D Ising model.
+} Firstly, we analyze samplers' performance on energy-based models, including the 2D Ising model and Restricted Boltzmann Machines.
 Then, we perform experiments on additional UAI benchmarks.
-Code to replicate the experiments in this section is available in the Supplementary material.
-All experiments are performed on a laptop provided with 4 Intel i5 cores (2 GHz) and 16 GB of RAM memory.
+Code to replicate the experiments is available at \url{https://github.com/emsansone/LSB.git}.